xXGoziXx/CollegeWork/README.md

 This was my 2nd Year Final Project.
 #### Aim:
 Identify a string of natural numbers, each separated by a space, which minimizes volatility while staying below the investment amount available.

+## Scrabble
+#### Aim:
+To be unbeatable at Scrabble by writing a computer program that uses your letters to make the longest words possible and gives you the top 10 suggestions.
+#### Example Display:
+Enter your letters:

+sdreletw

+Here are the top 10 suggestions:

+lewdster

+wrestled

+rewelds

+strewed

+swelted

+swelter

+welders

+welters

+wrested

+wrestle

+lewdest